rhiannonlind/brr-dashboard/README.md

 ## My approach
 My approach to this task was to break down what the ideal user journey was and determine the heirachy of information.
 Then it became a matter of determining the most user friendly way of displaying the information and creating the wireframes so I could better understand how I could stack components effectively.
 Finally, after creating a cohesive brand identity I could begin by building out all the pages except the homepage so I could ensure the information that needed to be sent up to the home page was clearly structured and organised.

+I used context-based state management to share data between components - this made it way easier to handle things like user info and ticket status without having to pass props through every component.
+I also added some helpful features like an Error Boundary to catch any runtime errors and toast notifications to give users feedback when they submit a ticket or if something goes wrong.
+I created some utility functions for common tasks like date formatting and data validation, and made custom hooks for logic I needed to reuse across different components.

 ## Features

 ### Home Dashboard